Arlekino i drugiye: Composition

 The album was released by numerous requests of fans of Alla Pugacheva's work and includes songs previously released on minions and flexible records, recorded in 1975–1976 during the singer's work in VIA Vesyolye Rebyata.
 The album contains songs recorded for the film "The Irony of Fate" (1975), where Pugacheva acted as a voice-over performer (the voice of Barbara Brylska, who played the role of Nadya Sheveleva).

 Promotion

-Song "Arlekino"
+"Arlekino"

 The single "Arlekino" was released on 21 July 1975.
 This song became a turning point in the creative fate of the singer.
 Alla Pugacheva won the song contest "Golden Orpheus" in Bulgaria in 1975.
 The victory in the contest (which was shown by the Soviet Central television) brought Pugacheva not only wide all-Union fame, but also the first international success.
 In Bulgaria a single was released with a recording of a concert performance of the song, and later in the GDR, a recording of the song "Harlekino" was released in German.
 The solo career of Alla Pugacheva began with "Arlekino": before that, she worked as a vocalist of various musical groups.

 In 1976, a music video for the song for the musical feature film "Ensemble of losers" was shot at the "Arbatskaya" metro station.